 Our arrangements will be regularly reviewed to address this additional area of safeguarding as technologies change recognising that having access to smart technology could mean some children, whilst at the academy, sexually harass, bully, and control others via their mobile and smart technology, share indecent images consensually and non-consensually (via large chat groups) and view and share pornography and other harmful content.

-Noel-Baker Academy has a robust RSHE curriculum that meets the demands of statutory guidance, this is delivered through the Personal Development programme.
+Noel-Baker Academy has a robust RSHE curriculum that meets the demands of statutory guidance, this is delivered through the Personal Development programme INFORM which is taught daily to all students across the academy.

 Helplines and reporting